uktcmtt/mh-interview-project/readme.md

 		2. Inspect each element to determine colors, font sizes and names, relative distance of each element to other elements, shadows, border radiuses, etc.

-1. The user must be able to:
+1. The app user must be able to:

 	1. See an initial list of profiles